lombardo-chcg/slick-exercises/README.md

 [Slick](http://slick.lightbend.com/doc/3.2.3/introduction.html) provides a fun Scala DSL for writing SQL.

-Viewing SQL thru the lens of Scala collections and functional programming techniques can open new doors of perception, in the process improving foundational SQL thinking and making one a well-rounded Scala application developer.
+Viewing SQL thru the lens of Scala collections and functional programming techniques can open new doors of perception, leading the developer to think about relational data models in a new way.
+In the process the developer will improve foundational SQL skills and become a stronger Scala application developer.

 > We don‘t try to fight the relational model, we embrace it through a functional paradigm.